High School Minimum Course Requirements (MCR)

 Students Not Meeting MCR & GED Recipients

-In the event that an applicant under the age of 21 does not meet Minimum Course Requirements or received a GED, the following requirements must be met in addition to the requirements outlined above:
+If an applicant under the age of 21 does not meet Minimum Course Requirements or received a GED, they must have 24 hours of college-level coursework completed at the time of application.
+Please see the Transfer Admissions Requirements for more information.